Hongze, Huai'an

 Hongze (洪澤 (洪泽, Hóngzé)) is one of four districts (a former county) of the prefecture-level city of Huai'an, Jiangsu Province, China.
 Occupying the southeastern shores of Lake Hongze, it borders the prefecture-level cities of Suqian to the northwest and Yangzhou (briefly) to the east.

-During the Second Sino-Japanese War, the New Fourth Army established Huaibao and Hongze countries around Lake Hongze, in 1940 and 1941 respectively.
-Both countries were dissolved in 1950.
-The new Hongze country, within a wider area around the lake, was founded to implement the guiding principle of "reshuffling administrative divisions by the lake" in 1956.
+During the Second Sino-Japanese War, the New Fourth Army established Huaibao and Hongze counties around Lake Hongze, in 1940 and 1941 respectively.
+Both counties were dissolved in 1950.
+The new Hongze county, within a wider area around the lake, was founded to implement the guiding principle of "reshuffling administrative divisions by the lake" in 1956.

 Administrative divisions

-In the present, Hongze District has 11 towns.
+At present, Hongze District has 11 towns.